Welcome to our Colombia travel guide, where you will discover 10 great reasons to visit this vibrant and beautiful country.

 Colombia is currently having its moment in the sun.

-Gone are the days when this South American country was off-limits to foreigners because it was wrought with violent crime and drug cartels.
+Gone are the days when this South American hotspot was off-limits to foreigners because it was wrought with violent crime and drug cartels.

 The Colombia of today is a safe, affordable, diverse and fascinating place; its people as warm and inviting as the weather in the sweltering north.